I often get emails or see trainees who are frustrated and pissed off. They aren’t achieving their goals and they tell me they have “tried everything”.

 Allow me to debunk some common assumptions.

 You very likely have quite normal genetics and metabolism.
 You are very likely average in most ways.

 Many women tell me they “bulk up easily” but in reality, they don’t look very muscular at all.
-I’m still waiting for the day when I meet the next Kim Chizvesky.
+I’m still waiting for the day when I meet the next Kim Chizevsky.
 You probably aren’t any kind of muscle-bound weirdo.

 Neither do people magically have “fast metabolisms” – again, if they have mysterious powers of high idling speed, they’re either a toddler or also sitting in the doctor’s office discussing their rapid heart rate, diarrhea, and hair loss.

 Basal metabolic rate (BMR) is how much energy it takes to keep you alive: to keep your brain thinking deep thoughts, your liver churning through that margarita, and your heart to beat its little thud-thud-thud.
 Most of your body’s energy intake goes to support your internal organs.

 An average person can accomplish amazing things with ongoing commitment to hard work and a healthy lifestyle.